Rays place CF Kevin Kiermaier on IL with thumb injury

 The Tampa Bay Rays placed oft-injured center fielder Kevin Kiermaier on the 10-day injured list Sunday with a sprained left thumb and recalled outfielder Guillermo Heredia from Triple-A Durham.

-Kiermaier is hopeful of missing just a couple of weeks after an MRI exam Sunday found the ligament intact and no surgery required.
+Kiermaier is hopeful of missing just a couple of weeks after an MRI on Sunday found the ligament intact and no surgery required.

 "It's the best news I could have received given what happened," Kiermaier said.
 "I'm going to be OK.
 I'm going to be back out on the field sooner than later."